shihankanungo/shihankanungo.github.io/mop.md

 Today Grant Blitz and I were able to figure out who <i>quantumelectrodynamics</i> (QED) was.
 A lot of people have been trying to find out, and yesterday Liam and Oron concluded that it was an alt account.
 At breakfast, Grant saw that QED was online, so I asked him to text QED "are u at breakfast?" to which QED replied "yes", so we immediately looked around to see who was on their phones.
 But then QED went offline, so we looked to see who had just put away their phone.
 There was one person who did: it was Dotted.
 We then sent him a few more texts, and the online/offline and typing patterns exactly matched!
 Dotted still won’t admit that he’s QED though.

 Tomorrow is an off day: no classes or tests.
-It will be nice to relax and just hang out.
+It will be nice to relax and just hang out.  <br>

 <a href="https://shihankanungo.github.io/mop">↪️ Back to top</a>